csmpls/idas-blue/README.md

 ![FAQ](http://24.media.tumblr.com/18dbcae01145a71c36a34119928118d3/tumblr_mvph2tSZbf1rvbr3mo1_400.gif)

 ## big problems right now
-- bittorrent sync is closed source and has no API, so following people is a huge pain in the ass. **(fixibility: spicy)**
+- bittorrent sync is closed source and has no API, so following people is a huge pain in the ass. we need to get off BitTorrent Sync stat. **(fixibility: spicy)**
 - idas doesn't handle non-text very well.
 BT will sync whatever files, but right now idas doesn't display or link to those files in the browser. we want this to be like a tumblr of bittorrented content. **(fixibility: mild)**
 - it look like shit **(fixibility: spicy (for me))**